viviRbi/vyNote/Javascript-notes.md

 # JavaScript

 ### What is JavaScript?
 - Javascript is the **Programming Language** to make web page interactive.
+It allows you to implement complex features on web pages
+- It is the third layer of the layer cake of standard web technologies, two of which (HTML and CSS)
-- It designed to intergrate into HTML.
+- Js designed to intergrate into HTML.
 All major web browsers support Javascript

 ### What do we use it for?
 - We use it to update and change both HTML and CSS